RMuskee/springboot-demo/README.md

 # springboot-demo

-While searching for a good starting point to create a springboot application, I noticed I liked and disliked parts of multiple demo-projects.
+While searching for a good starting point to create my first springboot application, I noticed I liked and disliked parts of multiple demo-projects.

 I merged logic from multiple demos into 1 demo which (for me) made into a good reference project.